 - Judge the company’s professional appearance: their trucks, their representatives (are they uniformed?), and their warehouse (ask for a tour).
 Ensure they have an actual street address and check their standing with the Better Business Bureau.

-- Beware of unusually low pricing; it’s often a red flag for hidden fees.
+- Beware of unusually low pricing; it’s often a red flag for hidden fees and potential moving scams.

 - Ask about the company’s claims policy, process, and ratio (the number of claims versus the number of moves conducted).
 Expect detailed answers.